umbraco/The-Starter-Kit/README.md

 # This Github project is _solely_ used to manage the final build of the Starter Kit and is _not_ meant to be used as the Starter kit itself.

+TODO: We need to merge this repo: https://github.com/umbraco/Starterkit-TheUmbracoCommunity into this one and remove the css/js one, they should exist in this one only.

 You can find the Starter Kit as the default option in Umbraco 7.6.4+ as well as in the package repository on Our Umbraco.

 Default Back Office user is: